-Twitter's acknowledgement that it will censor content represents a significant departure from its tone just one year ago, when anti-government protesters in Tunisia, Egypt and other Arab countries coordinated mass demonstrations on the social network and, in the process, thrust Twitter's disruptive potential into the global spotlight.
+Twitter's decision to begin censoring content represents a significant departure from its policy just one year ago, when anti-government protesters in Tunisia, Egypt and other Arab countries coordinated mass demonstrations through on the social network and, in the process, thrust Twitter's disruptive potential into the global spotlight.

 As the revolutions brewed last January, Twitter signaled that it would take a hands-off approach to censoring content in a blog post entitled The Tweets Must Flow.

 We do not remove tweets on the basis of their content, the blog post read.
 Our position on freedom of expression carries with it a mandate to protect our users' right to speak freely and preserve their ability to contest having their private information revealed.

 And last year, Twitter General Counsel Alex Macgillivray declared that the company was from the free speech wing of the free speech party.